Table of Contents

 Implement a filing system3.

-You may need to create and maintain various types of documents for your invention.
-Therefore, it is best to keep each type of document in its own dedicated file.
-Organizing documents in different folders and labeling them accordingly makes it easy to find them when you need to refer to them in the future.
-In this regard, you may need different files for items such as correspondence, purchase receipts, technical details of your invention, contracts, and other miscellaneous documents.
+You may need to maintain several types of documents for your invention, so it is best to keep each type in a separate file.
+Organizing documents into clearly labeled folders makes them easier to locate when needed.
+These files may include correspondence, purchase receipts, technical details, contracts, and other related records.

 Conduct the necessary research4.